OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 A. Yes, because compliance management concludes once an open source component is successfully added to the software inventory and tracking system.

-B. Yes, because verifying that the final distributed binary matches the reviewed source code is an automated QA task rather than a compliance activity.
+B. Yes, because verifying that the final distributed binary matches the reviewed source code is an automated Quality Assurance (QA) task rather than a compliance activity.

 C. No, because compliance management only applies to the initial identification and audit phases and does not cover the software registration steps.

 D. No, because distribution and validation are active compliance steps required to ensure that open source code and license obligations are met correctly.

+Correct Answer: D

 Explanations

 A (Incorrect): This is incorrect because adding the component to the software inventory and registering it in the tracking system only completes the approval and registration step.
 The compliance process still requires subsequent steps, including preparing notices, performing verifications, handling distribution, and executing final validation.